-We are creating an instance of a new class called Mesh, to which we will add a series of polygons that define an object.
+We next create an instance of a class called Mesh (i.e., we go to the Mesh factory), to which we then add a series of polygons that define an object.

 Notice that we have a different message, addPoly, used to add polygons to a Mesh.